 It might also be that the task is one that can’t be completed quickly and is not of a high priority at that time and as such you can simply defer it.
 You might even find that some of the tasks that you defer could become obsolete and be deleted.

-How can you implement the 4 D’s of time management?
+How can you implement these time management tips?

 As always, if you need help with any issues in your business or personal life, then please feel free to reach out.
 We are always happy to help.